Alvi305/Backup-Shell-Script-for-system-restore-LINUX-/README.md

  2. Destination Directory

     Change the value of `dest_dir` from [line 17 of Backup_Script.sh](Backup_Script.sh#L17) to the directory you would copy the files to.
 In most use cases, the destination directory should lie within an external drive.
-(Default destination directory: A subdirectory `/Backups/` will be created within this reposityory.)
+(Default destination directory: A subdirectory `/Backups/` will be created within this repository.)

+3. Blacklisted subdirectories

+   Edit  [`blacklist.txt`](blacklist.txt) to list the absolute paths of directories not to be copied to the destination directory.
+Any path that is not a subdirectory of `src_dir` will not affect the shell script.

+4. Whitelisted extensions

+   Edit [`whitelist_ext.txt`](whitelist_ext.txt) to list the file extensions of files to be copied to the destination directory.
+If all files are to be copied regardless of file extensions, replace the contents of [`whitelist_ext.txt`](whitelist_ext.txt) with a single `*`.
+(Default: only .py and .md files.)

+### Module 2

+1. Destination Directory

+   Change the value of the variable `dest_syslog` from [line 162 of Backup_Script.sh](Backup_Script.sh#L162) to the directory where you would copy the system files to.
+In most use cases, the destination directory should lie within an external drive.
+(Default: A subdirectory `/SystemLogs/` will be created within this repository.)

+## Requirements

+This script can only run on a Ubuntu OS.

+## Installation

+No installation or compilation is required.

+## How to Use
+1. Clone the repository.
+2. Edit the configuration parameters as necessary.
+3. Navigate to the repository in the terminal.
+4. Run the script with administrator privileges: `sudo ./Backup_Script.sh`.